StuyPulse/java-edu-2017/README.md

 ### *Want to play with this stuff at home?
 Check out [repl.it](https://repl.it/languages/java)*

-Today we went over some key concepts in Java.
-First an foremost are...
+Today we went over some Java concepts.
+First an foremost, statements:

 ## Statements